 On March 21, 1994, Valley Children’s Hospital hired four Hope Now youth.
 Impressed with their performance, this leading Fresno employer hired 25 more, of which 21 were successful.
 Since then, other employers have seen the value in hiring Hope Now young men; employers such as Piccadilly Inn Hotels, Fresno Plumbing and Heating, Valley Truck Parts, Vineyard Pools, Quickie Designs, Paper Pulp & Film, Pepsi Cola Company, Electronic Recyclers International, Keiser Sports, St. Agnes Medical Center, Community Medical Centers, Quiring Corporation, Radisson Hotel, California State University, Fresno, the City of Fresno, and hundreds others.

-From 2004 to 2019, Hope Now was been led by Pastor Roger Feenstra, the second CEO and Executive Director.
-Hope Now For Youth continued the same mission and vision of reaching young men trapped in gangs, sharing the love of Jesus Christ with them, and placing them in a job.
+From 2004 to 2019, Hope Now was led by Pastor Roger Feenstra, the second CEO and Executive Director.
+Hope Now continued the same mission and vision of reaching young men trapped in gangs, sharing the love of Jesus Christ with them, and placing them in a job.

 In Fresno, since 1993, Hope Now has placed thousands of young men in jobs.
 And today, with over 23,000 gang members in Fresno County, we continue to strive for excellence in assisting and leading young men.
 Would you consider joining us in our mission?